-Hormone Balance and Your Eyesight
+Hormones, Astaxanthin, and Your Eyesight

 Let’s take a quick look at how your eyes work.
-Then we’ll tackle vision changes that can be the result of normal hormonal fluctuations over the course of your life.
-I’ll walk you through the impact of autoimmunity and hormone issues on eye health.
+Then we’ll tackle eyesight changes that can be the result of normal hormonal fluctuations over the course of your life.
+I’ll also walk you through the impact of autoimmunity and hormone issues on eye health.

-How Does Your Eye Work?
+How Does Eyesight Work?

 In addition to being one of the most beautiful and expressive parts of our bodies, our eyes are truly amazing in the way they function.
-Think of vision as a multi-step process that involves your eye itself, your optic nerve, and your brain.
+Think of eyesight as a multi-step process that involves your eye itself, your optic nerve, and your brain.

-Female Hormones and Eyesight
+Female Hormone Increases and Eyesight

-increased hormone levels can cause blurred vision as well as difficulty in focusing.
-Higher levels of these hormones can also affect your vision by making your eyes more sensitive to light.
+During pregnancy, your body is flooded with hormones including human chorionic gonadotrophin (hCG), progesterone, estrogen, oxytocin, prolactin, and relaxin.
+These increased hormone levels can cause blurred eyesight as well as difficulty in focusing.
+Elevated levels of these hormones can also affect your vision by making your eyes more sensitive to light.

 You may also find that the rising hormone levels of pregnancy cause you to retain more water.
 This fluid may build up behind the eye or in the eyeball itself, creating changes to the cornea’s shape.
 This, too, can also cause blurry vision.
 These changes are likely to be simply a temporary annoyance.